-For a more subtle yet still harmonious vibe, you might choose images that have a pop of purple in them, or opt for stock photos that follow a tertiary color scheme focused on purple and shades of blue.
-Some stock websites, such as Pexels, will allow you to search by color, making this process a lot faster and more fun than you’d expect.
-You can even search by hex code to perfectly match your brand’s chosen hues.
+For a more subtle yet still harmonious vibe, you might choose images that have a pop of purple in them, or opt for stock imagery that follow a tertiary color scheme focused on purple and shades of blue.
+Some stock websites, such as Pexels, will allow you to filter by color, making this process a lot faster and more fun than you’d expect.
+A helpful trick is to search by hex code to perfectly match your brand’s chosen hues.

 The image you choose are a powerful way to enhance your brand style on your website.
 Photo by: Karolina Grabowska

 What you want to avoid is picking stock photos that look great and are a fit for your website style, but totally clash with the colors of your site header, background, other design elements, or your logo or other imagery on the site.

 The colors of the images you use will also play a part in the overall mood and design of your site.
 If your website has a playful and vibrant design, you’ll probably want to choose bright and colorful images to match; if all your photos are dark and moody, this will throw off the fun feel of your site.
 A super-minimal website can also benefit from equally minimal imagery without too much color in it.